MainTitleHeader

 Additional Information:

-• The MIHDB uses HUD's income limits for the Dallas, TX HUD Metro Fair Market Rent Area, updated annually.
-The current income limits are available HERE.
+• The MIHDB program uses the income limits published annually by HUD for the Dallas, TX HUD Metro Fair Market Rent Area, adjusted for family size.
+The program uses the 9% housing tax credit limits as the rent limits.

 • Look up your property's MVA category HERE.